-Having constructed the procedure database, we enroll the attack by estimating the attack's transition probability $\TransMat$ from the given trace.
-This is equivalent to generating a fingerprint of the attack as we described in \Cref{sec:method:fingerprint}. \Cref{tab:procedures} shows the procedures that we have discovered from analyzing the traces of a set of known attacks in literature.
-These discovered procedures correspond to attack stages, as illustrated in the table. \Cref{fig:fp-dense} shows the transition matrices of a set of attacks.
-One could observe how different variants of the same attack appear more visually similar to each other than other attacks.
+\paragraph{Enrolling Attacks} With the procedure database established, we integrate the attacks themselves.
+This is done by estimating each attack's transition matrix $\TransMat$ from observed traces, similar to fingerprinting each attack in \Cref{sec:method:fingerprint}. \Cref{tab:procedures} showcases the procedures we discovered from known attacks. \Cref{fig:fp-dense} visualizes the transition matrices of these attacks.
+One could observe how variants of the same attack appear more visually similar to each other than to different attacks.